The Honorable Paul L. Friedman

 - Check the Court Schedules section of this website.

-Judge Friedman employs two law clerks each serving a one-year term.
-The next available vacancy is for the 2018-2019 term.
-Judge Friedman will begin accepting applications for this position in the Fall of 2017.
+Judge Friedman employs two law clerks each serving a one-year term, one beginning in January and the other in the fall.
+The next vacancy is for the 2022-2023 term, beginning in January.
+Judge Friedman is not currently accepting applications for this position.
+This website will be updated when he begins accepting applications.
 Judge Friedman participates in OSCAR.

 Clerkship applications should include a cover letter, resume, law school transcript, two writing samples, and three letters of recommendation (preferably two law professor recommendations and one legal employer recommendation).